felixthecat1970/github.io/_posts/2022-07-07-post-ps4-ps2_test1.md

 ```

-This codes are run PS2 in PS4, console need to be homebrew enabled for install, keep in mind due to emulation nature "maybe" games can have bugs in long plays.
+This codes run PS2 games descripted in PS4, console has to be homebrew enabled for install, keep in mind due to emulation nature "maybe" games can have bugs in long plays.

 ## HOW TO USE:
 ### METHOD 1 - USE custom "CLI" and "LUA" configs for build PKG :